alces-software/flight-terminal-services-client/docs/GETTING_STARTED.md

 yarn run start
 ```

-Flight Manage will then be accessible at
+Flight Directory Client will then be accessible at
-`http://launch.alces-flight.lvh.me:3004`.
+`http://launch.alces-flight.lvh.me:3008`.
 Configuring the port has been left
 as a future enhancement.